Forever the Sickest Kids: 2009–2011: The Weekend: Friday and self-titled album

-A month later, the band set out on the headlining "Spring Break Your Heart" tour with Breathe Carolina, We Are the In Crowd, This Century, Tonight Alive and Before Their Eyes.
-In June, the band released "I Guess You Can Say Things Are Getting Pretty Serious" as the album's second single, along with a music video which was self-produced by the band.
-A month later, "Summer Song" was released as the third single, followed by another self-produced music video.
+The band headlined the "Spring Break Your Heart" tour with Breathe Carolina, We Are the In Crowd, This Century, Tonight Alive and Before Their Eyes from March to April 2011.
+They released "I Guess You Can Say Things Are Getting Pretty Serious" as the album's second single for radio airplay on April 5, 2011.
+"Summer Song" was released as the third single on June 26, 2011, from the album.

-On September 22, Stewart announced on his Twitter account that he was leaving the band.
-The band had later confirmed his departure via Twitter, stating, "Some may already know @marcFTSK is now married we wish him the best of luck & thank him for 4yrs of hard work & memories!".
-The band's crew member, Rico Andradi, became a touring member with the band to play lead guitar in Stewart's spot.
+On September 22, Stewart announced that he had left the band.
+Rico Andradi served as a touring member for the band and became Stewart's replacement.
 The band later commented on both Garrison's and Stewart's departures, stating that both had left on great terms and wanted to go back to college, due to never finishing because of the formation of the band.

 Due to the separation of Motown Records from Universal Motown Records and Universal Motown Republic Group and because of the cancellations with Universal Motown, the band was left unsigned.

-The band released a lyric video of a new song, "Shut the Front Door (Too Young for This)", via YouTube on October 28, soon followed by a music video.
-Later on December 2, the band released a video for its first Christmas song, "Mistletoe is for Quitters".
+The band released a non-album single, "Shut the Front Door (Too Young for This)", October 28, 2011.
+On December 5, 2011, the group released a Christmas single titled, "Mistletoe is for Quitters".

-New label, J.A.C.K., and hiatus (2012–2016)
+2012–2013: J.A.C.K. and hiatus

-On February 16, 2012 Ayala Malls sponsored an event called LIV5, where the band performed with The Ready Set, The Summer Set, and A Rocket to the Moon in the Philippines.
-The band later headed to Australia to perform at the Soundwave festival alongside bands such as Angels and Airwaves and System of a Down.
+In February 2012, the group performed at the LIV5 event along with the Ready Set, the Summer Set, and A Rocket to the Moon in Manila, Philippines.
+The band performed at the Soundwave Festival in Australia from February to March 2012.

-On September 10, it was announced that the band had signed to Fearless Records.

-The band contributed to the compilation album Punk Goes Pop 5, covering "We Found Love" by Rihanna.
+In May 2012, the group confirmed that they began writing their third studio album.
+On September 10, 2012, the band signed to Fearless Records.
+They contributed to the compilation album Punk Goes Pop 5, covering "We Found Love" by Rihanna.
 For the first time in the group's music, a short breakdown was included, which consisted of Bello screaming during his verse.
-In an interview with Burns over the song and covering for the Punk Goes... series, he stated, "It's a time for us to get crazy without being worried about stepping out of our comfort zones, because they aren't our songs...
+Burns stated, "It's a time for us to get crazy without being worried about stepping out of our comfort zones, because they aren't our songs...
 So we thought it would be fun to mix it up a bit."
-The band then performed the theme song "We Are the Guardians", for the Nicktoons show NFL Rush Zone: Guardians of the Core.
+The group performed the theme song "We Are the Guardians", for the Nicktoons show NFL Rush Zone: Guardians of the Core.